STEM MASTERING: HOW TO PREPARE THE STEMS

-Every song is different, but there are some group of instruments which are always good to submit in separated stems due to the fundamental role they play in every mix.
+Every song is different, but there are some groups of instruments that are always good to submit in separate stems due to the fundamental role they play in every song.
 These instruments are:

-At masteryourtrack.com we accept up to 8 stereo stems.
+At Master Your Track we accept up to 8 stereo stems.

-We usually suggest to split the mix in the following groups of instruments:
+We usually suggest splitting the mix into the following groups of instruments:

 Back Ground Vocals

 Of course, every song is unique, so the stems might change according to the arrangement of the song.